 The Dowager’s Hump

-The body doesn’t give up hope with its signals… to the contrary, it actually lays down more fibers and sends more material around the bones that are slowly deforming at an even faster rate.
-Because as much as the body is doing a good thing protecting itself from your bad postural habits, as it lays down this extra fiber, your spine actually become more stiff and adhered.
-The body is actually satisfied with this because it senses the head is more protected and won’t fall off.
-You however, will start to notice not only an ache in your lower neck, if you feel the tissue back there it will feel thicker and more stiff than the tissue in other areas.
+The body doesn’t give up hope with its signals: To the contrary, it actually lays down more fibers and sends more material around the bones that are slowly deforming at an even faster rate.
+Because as much as the body is doing a good thing by protecting itself from your bad postural habits, your spine actually become more stiff and adhered with all this extra fiber.
+The body is actually satisfied with this because it senses that the head is more protected and won’t fall off.
+However, you’ll start to notice an ache in your lower neck, and if you feel the tissue back there, it will feel thicker and more stiff than the tissue in other areas.

-Midback strength is very needed if you seem to be hunching or have neck issues to say the least but start with trying to move some of those stagnant receptors and get some much needed hydration back to the cells in your neck!
+Midback strength is very helpful if you find yourself hunching or have neck issues, but start by trying to get some much needed hydration back to the cells in your neck and shoulders!

 Good luck and happy MELTing!